MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_UART/README.md

-# Sample: MT3620 M4 real-time application -FreeRTOS UART
+# Sample: MT3620 M4 real-time application - FreeRTOS UART
 ### Description
 This sample demonstrates how to use UART on an MT3620 real-time core.
 - ISU0 UART interface is used to print the output log.